 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+Sections 3.2, 4.2, 4.5, 5.4 are most important for viewers to see.

 4. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1-2 individual steps using the step numbers listed in this document.
 (Please do not list entire sections.)